ashishbindra2/workshop/docs/python_tutorials/string.md

 # 2024
 ```

-### Joining of Strings:
+### Joining of Strings

 We can join a Group of Strings (List OR Tuple) wrt the given Seperator.

 * s = seperator.join(group of strings)

 ```py